jundalisay/spblist/content/en/social/economics/skyscraper-curse.md

 ---

-[The Economist](https://www.economist.com/finance-and-economics/2015/03/26/towers-of-babel) showed an interesting graphic of the correlation of skyscrapers and economic crises in a phenomenon known as the Skyscraper Curse.
-A question was posed: "Does this frenzy of building augur badly for the world economy?", to which we answer "Yes, because of Economics".
+[The Economist](https://www.economist.com/finance-and-economics/2015/03/26/towers-of-babel) showed an interesting graphic of the correlation of skyscrapers and economic crises in a phenomenon known as the **Skyscraper Curse**.

+A question was posed: "*Does this frenzy of building augur badly for the world economy?*", to which we answer "Yes, because of Economics".

 ![Skyscraper curse](/skyscraper.jpg)